No insurance required

 • You have a personal or family history of medullary thyroid carcinoma

-GLP-1/GIP Injections is injected under the skin either in the thigh, upper arm, or abdomen.
+Your GLP-1/GIP medication is injected under the skin of your thigh, upper arm, or abdomen.
 Make sure you rotate the injection site each week.
-GLP-1/GIP Injections can be taken with or without food, at any time of day.
-You should take the injection consistently on the same day each week.
+GLP-1/GIP injections can be taken with or without food, at any time of the day.
+You should take the injection consistently, on the same day each week.
 If you need to adjust the day of injection, try to avoid injecting within two days of a prior injection.
-When you forget a dose, make sure to take it within four days of the expected injection day.
+When you forget a dose, make sure to take it within four days of the scheduled injection day.

 The standard, FDA-approved dosing schedule for GLP-1/GIP Injections is:

-Most patients start at the lowest dose in the first month, then steadily increase every month until you have found the right dose that fits your needs.
-10 mg, 12.5 mg, and 15mg doses are considered maintenance doses.
+Most patients start at the lowest dose on the first month, then steadily increase their monthly dosage over the duration of their treatment.
+10mg and 12.5mg doses are considered maintenance doses.

 You are not expected to make strict dietary changes during the plan, but most patients naturally consume fewer calories.